TheOdinProject/curriculum/javascript/js-in-the-real-world/forms.md

 ### Learning Outcomes
 By the end of this lesson, you should be able to do the following:

-- Understand that validating HTML forms before submitting them to a server helps to ensure data received from a user is in the desired format.
-- Describe the two types of client-side form validation, built-in form validation and validation using JavaScript.
+- Understand the importance of validation in HTML forms.
-- Write validation checks for HTML forms by using validation attributes.
+- Add validation attributes in HTML forms.
-- Understand JavaScript Constraint Validation API provides more control and customization of form validation.
+- Understand Constraint Validation API for more control over form validation.
-- Use JavaScript to write custom error messages and add custom styling to the errors.
+- Add custom styling to validation errors.
-- Understand forms can also be validated without using Constraint Validation API, which is useful in certain cases.
+- Add validation using only JavaScript.

 ### Practice